-Spain State of Mobile Commerce Q3 Highlights
+State of Mobile Commerce Q3 Highlights

-Criteo's analysis of shopping data from Q3 2015 demonstrates that smartphones are increasingly becoming the purchase device of choice in a multi-device world: - Mobile is becoming the preferred purchase device for cross device shoppers: Almost half of all transactions now involve multiple devices. - Apps can be your highest performing channel: Retailers focusing on apps are finding gold.
-Conversion rates on apps heavily outperform even the desktop. - Smartphones are the key for top quartile retailers: Top quartile is now generating almost 45% of sales from mobile, mainly due to much better optimization of smartphone conversion rates.
-Spain Mobile Commerce Trends
+Criteo's analysis of shopping data from Q3 2015 demonstrates that smartphones are increasingly becoming the purchase device of choice in a multi-device world:

+- Mobile is becoming the preferred purchase device for cross device shoppers: More than half of transactions now involve multiple devices. - Apps can be your highest performing channel: Retailers focusing on apps are finding gold.
+Conversion rates on apps heavily outperform even the desktop. - Smartphones are the key for retailers: Average retailers generate 27% of sales from mobile, while the top quartile is now generating 38% of sales from mobile, mainly due to much better optimization of smartphone conversion rates.

+Italy Mobile Commerce Trends

-# Mobile is becoming the preferred purchase device for cross-device shoppers
+Mobile is becoming the preferred purchase device for cross-device shoppers